nbj/cockroachdb-laravel/README.md

 ```
 And everything should work as expected.

+## Known issues
+- Constraints cannot be in the same migration as the creation of a table.
+The workaround is to add your constraints to its own migration after the table
+  has been created.

 ## Usage without laravel
 It is entirely possible to use this driver without the entire Laravel framework.
 Laravel's database components are neatly packaged in its own composer package